 The “Create Image Directories.bat” script will create the following directory structure automatically.
 To use this script, copy it to the base of the ICSIMAGES share and double-click it.

-Again, replace IcsMain/IcsTest with RCM Prod/Test database names
+Again, replace Chcc-rcm/Chcc-rcm-test with RCM Prod/Test database names

-IcsMain
+Chcc-rcm